Naval Strike Wing

-The Naval Strike Wing (NSW) was a flying unit of the Fleet Air Arm of the Royal Navy.
+The Naval Strike Wing (NSW) was a Fleet Air Arm flying unit of the United Kingdom's Royal Navy (RN).
 It consisted of elements of both 800 and 801 Naval Air Squadrons, but operated as a single unit.
-It was equipped with Harrier GR7 and GR9 aircraft and its role was close air support.
-At the time was the only front line fast jet squadron for the Royal Navy.
+It was last equipped with Harrier GR9 V/STOL strike aircraft, as part of Joint Force Harrier (JFH), at RAF Cottesmore.
+Its role was close air support and at the time was the only front line fast jet unit for the Royal Navy.

 History

-The Naval Strike Wing (NSW) was formed on 9 March 2007 (following the re-forming of 800 Naval Air Squadron in 2006, and 801 Naval Air Squadron on 9 March 2007).
-It included elements of 801 and 800 Naval Air Squadrons, amalgamated into a single operational unit for deployment either on land or aboard the Royal Navy's aircraft carriers.
-Equipped with the GR.7 and GR.9 variants of the British Aerospace Harrier II, a second-generation vertical/short takeoff and landing (V/STOL) jet aircraft, it was based at RAF Cottesmore, NSW was the Naval component of Joint Force Harrier.
+The Naval Strike Wing (NSW) was formed on 9 March 2007, following the re-forming of 800 Naval Air Squadron in 2006 and 801 Naval Air Squadron on 9 March 2007.
+It included elements of both squadrons, amalgamated into a single operational unit for deployment either on land or aboard the Royal Navy's light aircraft carriers.
+Equipped with the GR.7 and GR.9 variants of the British Aerospace Harrier II, a second-generation vertical/short takeoff and landing (V/STOL) jet aircraft, it was based at RAF Cottesmore.
+NSW was the Naval component of Joint Force Harrier.

-In January 2008 the Naval Strike Wing embarked in as the light aircraft carrier led a multi-national Task Group to the Indian Ocean on a four month operation, including taking part in exercise ‘Orion 08’.
-The NSW deployment consisted of four Harrier jet aircraft, seven pilots along with sixty engineers and technicians.